delicious. produce awards 2021 winners

 Tathra Oysters, NSW – Tathra Oysters 5-year-old bistro grade

-Tathra Oysters’ Sydney rock oysters are grown on Nelson Lake, situated in the Mimosa Rocks National Park on the far south coast of NSW.
-The pristine waters the oysters are grown in are the secret to these sweet oysters, which have led to multiple awards for the Rodely family, including eight previous gold medals in the delicious. produce awards.
+Tathra Oysters’ Sydney rock oysters are grown on Nelson Lake, in the Mimosa Rocks National Park on NSW’s south coast.
+The pristine waters the oysters are grown in are the secret to these sweet oysters.
+As a result, the Rodely family has won multiple awards, including eight previous gold medals in the delicious. produce awards.

 Outstanding Farmers’ Market

 The Outstanding Farmers Market award acknowledges a vibrant and engaging community-focused farmers’ market that displays “true authenticity”.
-Now in its 20th year of operation, Willunga Farmers’ Market (WFM) operates every Saturday in the heart of the historic Willunga township in South Australia’s Fleurieu Peninsula, providing a place for local farmers and specialty food producers from the region to sell their quality produce.
+Now in its 20th year of operation, Willunga Farmers’ Market (WFM) operates in the heart of the historic Willunga township in South Australia’s Fleurieu Peninsula.
+Every Saturday, it provides a place for local farmers and specialty food producers from the region to sell their quality produce.

 Winner of the Outstanding Farmers’ Market award in 2017, Harvest Launceston Community Farmers’ Market in Tasmania also received an honourable mention.